ryprice/listlab-build/README.md

 npx ts-node link-repos.ts
 ```

-### Build some components that are necessary for running services
+### Initial build steps
+Some components must be built initially to successfully run the environment.
 ```bash
 # build a docker container that hosts nginx to proxy all local.listlab.io requests to the right place
 cd $LISTLAB_REPO_BASE/listlab-www